 5 Options For When You Owe – And Can’t Pay Taxes Right Away

 Every year, millions of people file a tax return and owe.
 Most people pay the tax with their return, after the first IRS notice, or after getting an extension to pay from the IRS.
-But the rest need to make other arrangements to pay their outstanding tax bills.
+But the rest must make other arrangements to pay their outstanding tax bills.

-Most people who need to set up an arrangement with the IRS get an extension of time to pay or they set up a payment plan.
-If you have a large tax bill or you’re in a financial hardship situation, you’ll need to set up a more complicated arrangement with the IRS.
-Here’s more about your options when you owe taxes and can’t pay.
+Most people who need to set up an arrangement with the IRS get an extension of time to pay, or they set up a payment plan.
+If you have a large tax bill or are in a financial hardship situation, you may end up with a more complex arrangement with the IRS.
+Keep reading to learn more about your options when you owe taxes and can’t pay.

 1 – An extension gives you 120 days to get all the funds together

-If you just need some extra time to pay, your best option is a 120-day extension to pay your full tax bill.
+If you just need extra time to pay, your best option may be a 120-day extension to pay your full tax bill.
 To request a payment extension, call the IRS, use the IRS online payment agreement application, or get a tax professional to contact the IRS for you.

-If you’ve waited too long and have been getting notices about your balance from IRS Collection, you can only get an extra 60 days to pay.
+If you’ve waited too long and received notices about your balance from IRS Collection, you can only get an extra 60 days to pay.
 The IRS grants extensions to individual and business taxpayers.

 2 – Simple monthly payment plans are easy to set up